fragileeye/POA/README.md

 # POA
-Research on persistent overflow attack
+Research on persistent overflow attack.
+The "persistent" means the attack flows are persistent, not periodically refreshable!

 ## Description of the folds:
 + compare_attack_detection: results of comparing POA and FOA.